PrivateBin/PrivateBin/doc/Installation.md

 table needs to be `VARCHAR2(16)` and the `meta` column in the `paste` table and the `value` column in the `config` table need to be `VARCHAR2(4000)`.

+### Cloud Storage Backends

+Due to the large size of the respective cloud SDKs required for these, we didn't include these in the `vendor` directory shipped in our release archives.
+To use these in your manual installation, you will need [composer installed](https://getcomposer.org/) and require the used library (see instructions below).

+This is not required if using the dedicated container images that have these SDKs preinstalled.

 #### Using Google Cloud Storage
 If you want to deploy PrivateBin in a serverless manner in the Google Cloud, you can choose the `GoogleCloudStorage` as backend.

+To use this backend, you first have to install the SDK from the installation directory of PrivateBin: `composer require google/cloud-storage`

-To use this backend, you create a GCS bucket and specify the name as the model option `bucket`.
+You have to create a GCS bucket and specify the name as the model option `bucket`.
 Alternatively, you can set the name through the environment variable `PRIVATEBIN_GCS_BUCKET`.

 The default prefix for pastes stored in the bucket is `pastes`.
 To change the prefix, specify the option `prefix`.